SCOsource: Computer Associates

-During discovery of the SCO v.
-IBM case, SCO attorney Mark J. Heise wrote a letter answering some questions raised by IBM's attorneys.
-In this letter, sent on February 4, 2004 and published on Groklaw on February 10, 2004, Heise revealed that Computer Associates bought a Linux intellectual property license from SCO.
-On March 4, 2004 Computerweekly.com published an extensive article in which SCO CFO Robert Bench confirmed this.
-Computer Associates later denied buying licenses from SCO :
+On February 4, 2004, during discovery of the SCO v.
+IBM case, SCO attorney Mark J. Heise sent a letter answering some questions raised by IBM's attorneys.
+In this letter, published on Groklaw on February 10, 2004, Heise revealed that Computer Associates bought a Linux intellectual property license from SCO.

+On March 6, 2004, Network Computing likewise published an article in which it said: "Computer Associates, a major corporate backer and user of Linux, signed a SCOsource license last August as part of a $40 million settlement between CA, the Canopy Group and Center 7".
+Sam Greenblatt, senior vice president and chief architect of the Linux technology group at CA, further added that "CA's license for Linux technology is part of a larger settlement with the Canopy Group.
+It has nothing to do with SCO's strategy of intimidation."

+Computer Associates later denied buying licenses from SCO:

 CA senior VP of product development Mark Barrenechea says that Bench's claim is nonsense.
 CA has not paid SCO any Linux taxes, he said.
 Drawing up short of calling SCO a liar, Barrenechea claims that SCO has twisted a $40 million breach-of-contract settlement that CA paid last summer to the Canopy Group, SCO's biggest stockholder, and Center 7, another Canopy company, and has turned it into a purported Linux license.

 As a 'small part' of that settlement, Barrenechea said, CA got a bunch of UnixWare licenses that it needed to support its UnixWare customers.
 SCO, he said, had just attached a transparent Linux indemnification to all UnixWare licenses and that is how SCO comes off calling CA a Linux licensee.

+Revenue

+In October 2004, SCO Group's CEO Darl McBride would admit that, after initial deals with Microsoft and Sun Microsystems brought in $8.3 million in the second quarter of fiscal 2003, revenue from SCOsource would drop to $7.3 million in the third quarter and $10.3 million in the fourth.
+Revenue from SCOsource then plummeted to $20,000 in the first quarter of 2004, followed by $11,000 in the second quarter and $678,000 in the third quarter.

+In June 2007, SCO revealed that quarterly revenue from SCOsource in the 2004–2005 period averaged $20,000 to $35,000.
+The company's financial results indicate that SCOsource has generated a total of $27.5 million between 2003 and 2007, at a cost of $55.2 million.